PelionIoT/mbl-cli/README.md

 - User Store: This is where per user Pelion API keys are stored.
 - Team Store: This is where developer certificates and firmware update authority certificates for your devices are stored.

 The Team Store should be set to a location accessible by your team (for example a cloud share).
-This location is intended to be group accessible.
+This location is intended to be accessible by all members of your team.

 To specify a storage location you must provide a config file `~/.mbl-stores.json` with the following contents: